Alex-Zongo/alex-zongo.github.io/_posts/2025-12-17-air-traffic-control.md

 If you wish to cite this article in academic work, please use the following format:

 **APA**
->Zongo, A. (2025). *Aircraft Traffic Control: Managing Order in a Crowded Sky.* Retrieved from https://alex-zongo.github.io/posts/2025/12/aircraft-traffic-control/
+>Zongo, A. (2025). *Aircraft Traffic Control: Managing Order in a Crowded Sky.* Retrieved from https://alex-zongo.github.io/posts/2025/12/aircraft-traffic-control/.
+Archived on Zenodo: https://doi.org/10.5281/zenodo.17970035

 **BibTex**